Clarkinia/queer-auntie-adventure/_purchases/careercart.md

 ---
 <!-- STORE -->
 - 1-hour consultation
-- personalized career chart pdf
+- Career chart PDF
+- You will receive your chart by email one day prior to your consultation.